rvaidyaa/workout-selector-fullstack-capstone-react/readme.md

 ## Working Prototype
-Find a working prototype with Node at https://workout-selector.herokuapp.com/ .
+Find a working prototype with Node at https://workout-selector.herokuapp.com/ and with React here https://rvaidyaa.github.io/workout-selector-fullstack-capstone-react/build/.

 ## Technical